 By requesting these scores to be completed by patients on a regular basis, Barts Health has been able to monitor their patients remotely and identify in real-time if they are deteriorating.

 The system is also able to alert clinical teams when a patient’s scores deteriorate outside of the expected range, so they can proactively intervene as necessary.

 In a recent article3 that looks at the Post-Covid symptoms reported, Barts Health described how they were able to monitor 675 patients, using this virtual review pathway, stratified by severity of acute Covid infection.

 From a Trusts’ perspective, using a platform like Amplitude can allow multiple NHS specialties to review and triage the thousands of patients added daily to the already extensive and growing waiting lists using validated questionnaires specific to the patient’s condition, without filling valuable clinic time.
 Barts Health is utilising Amplitude in the Trauma, Orthopaedics & Spine, Cardiology, Respiratory departments and PHD Studies, with several other teams currently either onboarding or applying to use the service.

 The responsive and intuitive nature of Amplitude’s platform means that data entry is reduced, and data collection processes automated.
 Any admin support available can be directed to supporting patient engagement and clinical compliance.

 The patient benefits as they continue to have interaction with the Trust and have a level of reassurance that their health and symptoms are being reviewed.

-If you’d like to find out more about using Amplitude as a technology that can support your department, hospital or Trust in the pandemic recovery, email email@example.com or visit amplitude-clinical.com.
+If you’d like to find out more about using Amplitude as a technology that can support your department, hospital or Trust in the pandemic recovery, contact one of our team today.